 Winter events in Miami

-Commemorate the city’s beautiful facades with special film screenings on the sand, classic car displays, walking tours, a retro-themed fashion show and art exhibitions.
+Love art deco?
+Who doesn’t?
+The architecture and design style that’s made Miami famous around the world gets its very own celebration during Art Deco Weekend.
+Commemorate the city’s beautiful facades with over 80 events including live music, lectures, walking tours, a fashion show and art exhibitions.
 At Ocean Dr between Fifth and 15th Sts.

 Lace up for Miami’s most popular racing event.
-Now in its 16th year, the run winds through the city’s most scenic neighborhoods, from Bayfront Park to Coconut Grove and Key Biscayne.
+Now in its 17th year, the run winds through the city’s most scenic neighborhoods, from Bayfront Park to Coconut Grove and Key Biscayne.
+Your cardio not quite up to marathon levels?
+You can still partake!
 Supporters are encouraged to cheer along the way.

 Fairchild Tropical Botanic Garden dedicates three full days to the beloved cocoa bean for this annual event.
+The main star of the show—if you couldn’t guess—is chocolate.
 Don’t miss your opportunity to taste samples from artisan chocolatiers, sit in on lectures and participate in all sorts of sweet demonstrations.